-For a lot of people, just the thought of shaving their legs is enough to elicit a groan from them.
+For a lot of people who have not discovered the benefits of leg waxing, just the thought of shaving their legs is enough to elicit a groan.
 It’s tedious, it’s awkward, and because the area is so large, it’s tough to have the time to get it done accurately and all at once.

-Plus, if you’re thinking of skipping a trip to the esthetician and are wondering how to wax legs at home, it’s even more important to get all of the leg waxing tips you can in order to give yourself the best waxing experience possible.
+Plus, if you can’t make the trip to an esthetician and are wondering how to wax legs at home, it’s even more important to get all of the leg waxing tips you can to give yourself the best waxing experience possible.

 Why Do People Wax Their Legs?

 When researching leg hair removal methods, you might wonder what the best method is for leg hair removal.
 The answer to that is leg waxing - but why?
 There are a lot of pros of leg waxing to look at, but for most people, it tends to come down to time and effort, of which leg waxing requires very little to yield long-lasting results.